primaryobjects/AI-Programmer/README.md

 Read the full article at:
 http://www.primaryobjects.com/CMS/Article149

 AI-Programmer is an experiment with using artificial intelligence and genetic algorithms to automatically generate programs in the Brainf**k programming language.
-Successfully created programs by the AI include: hello world, hello <name>, addition, subtraction, reversing a string, fibonnaci sequence, 99 bottles of beer on the wall, and more.
+Successfully created [programs](https://github.com/primaryobjects/AI-Programmer/tree/master/Results) by the AI include: hello world, hello <name>, addition, subtraction, reversing a string, fibonnaci sequence, 99 bottles of beer on the wall, and more.
 It's getting smarter.
 In short, it's an AI genetic algorithm implementation with self modifying code.

 ## Motivation

 Is it possible for a computer to write its own programs?
 Need a word processor?
 Let the computer create one for you.
 Need a screen capture tool?
 Let the computer create one for you.
 Take it a step further, and let the computer create programs that simplify your life, that you didn't even know you needed!

 This is the idea behind the AI-Programmer experiment.
 The goal is to ultimately create a computer program that can write its own computer programs to solve specific computational problems.
 While the capability of a computer deciding what type of program to write is beyond our current means, we can still have a computer generate programs to solve very specific tasks, such as outputting the text, "Hello World".
 First, we need to choose a target programming language.
-For this experiment, we'll choose [Brainf**k](http://en.wikipedia.org/wiki/Brainfuck).
+For this experiment, we'll choose [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) (BF).

 ## Details

-The Brainf**k programming language was selected due to the fact that it consists of only 8 instructions, while being Turing complete.
+The BF programming language was selected due to the fact that it consists of only 8 instructions, while being Turing complete.
 Theoretically, it is capable of solving any computational problem.
 This makes it easy to develop an interpreter, capable of running the AI-generated programs in a simulated environment.
 In this manner, each generated program may be executed and its performance ranked as a fitness score.
 Since the AI is using a Turing complete programming language, the AI itself, is also theoretically capable of solving any computational problem.
 However, for this experiment, the AI will focus on outputting a simple string to the console.

 ## How It Works

 AI-Programmer works as follows:

 - A genome consists of an array of doubles.
-- Each gene corresponds to an instruction in the Brainf**k programming language.
+- Each gene corresponds to an instruction in the BF programming language.
 - Start with a population of random genomes.
 - Decode each genome into a resulting program by converting each double into its corresponding instruction and execute the program.
 - Get each program's fitness score, based upon the output it writes to the console (if any), and rank them.